nnextdb/pynnext/README.md

 sudo nnext
 ```

-You should see output like this
+You should see something like this:
 ```shell
 ...
 ...